Brenton Brown: Career

 In 2006, he released his first solo album, Everlasting God released on Survivor Records in the UK and rest of the world, and with Sparrow Records in the United States and Canada.
-The title track, "Everlasting God", has been recorded by other artists, including Lincoln Brewster, Jeremy Camp, and most notably by Chris Tomlin on his 2006 album, See the Morning.
+The title track, "Everlasting God" (co-written with Ken Riley from UK Christian Band YFriday), has been recorded by other artists, including Lincoln Brewster, Jeremy Camp, and most notably by Chris Tomlin on his 2006 album, See the Morning.
 Brown has appeared on numerous live and compilation albums, including events such as Hope 2008 and Mission:Worship.
 He released his second solo album, Because of Your Love, in 2008.

 In 2009, Brown was signed to Kingsway Communications and released the EP Introducing Brenton Brown, in October 2009.
 Followed in 2010 with full-length album, Adoration, which contained many of the songs from his independent release "Because of Your Love" plus the new song "A Thousand Stars".
 Later in 2010, Brown released his first album of all new material on Kingsway: Our God Is Near.
 He released his first live solo record, God My Rock, in 2012.
 The record was recorded at a Dare2share event in Dayton, Ohio and included six new songs as well as some of Brown's songs including "Hosanna (Praise is Rising)" and "Everlasting God".
 It was released by Integrity Music.

 The song "Lion and the Lamb", co-written with Leeland Mooring and Brian Johnson was included on Bethel Music's Have It All (2016).